AstroDucks/.github/profile/README.md

 # About us

+We are a small team of currently three developers who love to code in their job and free time.
+We also like rubber ducks.
+And space.
+What a surprise we came up with name "AstroDucks". 🦆

+# What we are working on

 ### Welcome to the future of Gameserver management for [Squad](https://joinsquad.com/),
 where we seamlessly blend innovation and excitement to create unforgettable memories for every player on your Squad battlefield.
 Our cutting-edge platform empowers you with a suite of mind-blowing modules, ensuring that your gameserver stands out as a beacon of excellence.